Illinois Compiled Statutes

 business are employed in this State;

-(3) it has the potential for increasing jobs in this
+(3) the business has the potential for increasing

-State, increasing capital investment in this State, or both, and either of the following apply:
+jobs in this State, increasing capital investment in this State, or both, as determined by the Department, and either of the following apply:

 (A) it is principally engaged in innovation in